Helping Wear Out Can Openers Since 1992.

-Since 2006, this event has provided nearly 330,000 pounds of food to needy Calgarians.
+Canstruction® Calgary brings together teams of engineers, designers, architects and builders to create extraordinary structures out of non-perishable food items.
+The structures are judged, exhibited to the public and then de-canstructed, with food going to the Calgary Food Bank.
+Each year, there is a theme that teams must base their design around.
+Since 2006, this event has provided nearly 480,468 pounds of food to needy Calgarians.
 Canstruction® Calgary is the local chapter of Canstruction, a global anti-hunger project founded by the Society for Design Administration, an affiliate organization of the American Institute of Architects.
 The event is held in more than 50 cities across North America.